 Our trial of Lexia involved 697 pupils across 57 schools.
 The independent evaluation found that children offered Lexia made the equivalent of one additional months’ progress in reading, on average, compared to other children.
 These results have a high security rating: four out of five on the EEF padlock scale.
 Children eligible for Free School Meals (FSM) who were offered Lexia made, on average, the equivalent of two additional months’ progress in reading compared to other children eligible for FSM.1

 The evaluation also found that the programme had a positive effect on skills that are important for further literacy development.

 This was a promising result; the EEF will explore the potential for bringing Lexia to more schools.

-- Children offered Lexia made the equivalent of two additional months’ progress in reading, on average, compared to other children.
+- Children offered Lexia made the equivalent of one additional months’ progress in reading, on average, compared to other children.
 This result has a high security rating.